Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Precursors

 The term we use for our approach, ``Thermal Macroeconomics'' (that we abbreviate to TM), aims to express our objective of providing an analysis of economic theory paralleling the mathematical structure of thermodynamics.
 We distinguish TM from the variety of loosely connected usages of the term ``thermoeconomics'', which typically point to attempts that, like \cite{GR}, aim to \emph{combine} economic and thermodynamic principles in contexts as diverse as understanding plant growth, the emergence of order in biological evolution, designing commercial energy systems, or clarifying the limits to economic growth.\footnote{For example, in applying economic ideas to understanding living systems \cite{CK}, \cite{Co} states ``The term `thermoeconomics' denotes a paradigm shift in our understanding of the role of energy in living systems, and in evolution.
 It is based on the proposition that energy in biological evolution can best be defined and understood, not in terms of the Second Law of Thermodynamics but in terms of such economic criteria as productivity, efficiency, and especially the costs and benefits (or `profitability') of various mechanisms for capturing and utilizing energy to build biomass and do work.''
 Others, apparently beginning with Myron Tribus in 1962 \cite{Murphy}, have used ``thermoeconomics'' for the exploration of how fundamental thermodynamic constraints in the physical world shape and constrain economic activity, whether at the level of the individual industrial processes \cite{TE} or the entire economy in the tradition of \cite{GR}.
 According to \cite{DG}, for example, ``Thermoeconomics combines thermodynamic principles with economic analysis and brings some fundamental changes in the economic evaluation, design, and maintenance of processes.''
 In sum, no specific usage of the term has yet become well established.
 We use the new term ``thermal macroeconomics'' to distinguish the present approach from this work.
-In our usage, ``thermal economics'' applies the \emph{mathematical structure} of classical thermodynamics, not its physical content, to model economic phenomena.
+A very recent book \cite{GC} (though building on \cite{Ch}) {uses the term ``entropy economics''}, but is unrelated to the approach developed here: they aim to use Shannon entropy (part of the statistical mechanics, rather than classical thermodynamics, notion of entropy) to create a scarcity theory of value. {In contrast to these other approaches,} ``thermal economics'' applies the \emph{mathematical structure} of classical thermodynamics, not its physical content nor statistical mechanics, to model economic phenomena.
 Thus, it has no specific connection to economics questions concerning heat, energy or any other physical quantities.}

 The objective of TM is both narrower in scope and has a very different focus than thermoeconomics:~aiming to map the mathematical structure of thermodynamics into economics, in order to provide a purely `macro-level' analysis of economic phenomena.
 Thus, we aim to construct an economic theory using the mathematical and conceptual machinery of thermodynamics.
 Despite various past attempts, and the intuition among many researchers (but not, as we've seen, Samuelson) that such a link might exist, a purely thermodynamic approach to economics seems not yet to have reached fruition.\footnote{Our own efforts in building a link between thermodynamics and economics has had a long gestation.
 We started discussions on formulating a link in 2010, including supervising MSc student Daniel Sprague's simulations of simple economic systems in 2011.
 We arrived at our present position only after many iterations and false starts.}